IRCDesBropains/DiscordBot/README.md

 # DiscordBot

-Here we perform a request to see if the webhook is active... :-/
+Here we perform a request to see if the webhook is active... :-/, I think it's working now !

 Our discord bot to process amazing features !